TF2Maps/sourcemod-feedbackround/README.md

 `sm_fbrh`
         - Prints helpful commands to the caller.

+`sm_fbmedic`
+        -Prints the medic count on both teams

+`sm_fbdrawline`
+        -Prints the distance between the clients view and the wall they are looking at.

 `sm_walkspeed <speed>`
         - Sets your walk speed during a FB Round.

 ### Entities
 ###### These are case sensitive